 - a.
 Implement and build upon the aims and objectives of the Villawood Town Centre amendment to the Fairfield Local Environmental Plan 2013; - b.
-Ensure that all development in the town centre implements the aims, objectives and desired built form of the Villawood Town Centre Urban Design Study;
+Ensure that all development in the town centre implements the aims, objectives and desired built form of the Villawood Town Centre Urban Design Study including the overall envisaged character;